cesaro/dpu/doc/notes.rst

 - Add regression tests ensuring that the dot output is still working.
 Run dot(1) on the output to ensure it is good.

+- The replay class has one annoying feature: it requires having the unfolding to optimize the size of the array scanned in one of the `extend_from` functions.
+  This could be obtained from UnfoldingMemoryMath::MAX_PROC, but we can do better by taking the unfolding.
+A consequence of having to take the unfolding is the the object is not default constructible, which means that a Defect is not default constructible should it use the dpu::Replay instead of the stid::Replay, as it should.

 Alternatives
 ============